Meegan Kennedy

 WMS 431

-Victorian literature and culture, the British novel, Victorian science and medicine, periodical studies, gender studies, literature and medicine
+Victorian literature and culture, nineteenth-century science and medicine, the history of visual technologies, history of the senses, popular science, periodical studies, print culture, affect studies, health humanities, literature and medicine

 • Revising the Clinic: Vision and Representation in Victorian Medicine and the Novel.
 Ohio State UP, 2010; paperback, 2016.